nima-karkhaneh/portfolio/book-notes-project/README.md

 ## Planned Improvements

-- **Full Input Validation**
-   - *Current*: ISBNs are validated with custom logic to prevent malformed entries.
-   - *Next Step*: Integrate [`express-validator`](https://express-validator.github.io/docs/) to validate all form inputs (title, author, review, rating, date, reader name) server-side.
-This will enhance security, prevent bad data, and make the app more robust.
+- **Many-to-Many Relationship Between Readers and Books**
+  -  *Current*: Each book is associated with a single reader (one-to-many).
+Multiple readers cannot review the same book.
+  - *Next Step*: Refactor the database schema to support a many-to-many relationship between readers and books.
+This would allow multiple users to review the same book while still tracking who submitted each review.
+  - *Benefit*: Expands the app to support a social library model and more realistic multi-user scenarios.

  ---

 ## Credit